nover/google-trace-performance-degradation-repro/README.md

 It relates to the Google Trace `fallback predicate`, issue is tracked here on GitHub: https://github.com/googleapis/google-cloud-dotnet/issues/5966

+# FIXED

+The trace team explained the problem.
+When having many requests one should
+1. Enable buffering in the Google Trace provider
+1. Tweak the QPS settings to not trace all calls going in

+Last commit fixes this making this reproduction run just as fast with and without google trace enabled.

 ## How to use

 1. Dump a google service account with `trace writer` permissions in the root of the project with name `google-creds.json`